Check out our complete Ethical Hacking Course video to learn more about its concepts:

 Furthermore, risk assessment has to be made regularly on all systems and reports, and the same has to be submitted frequently.

-In addition, as an ethical hacker with CEH certification, your problem-solving capabilities should always be excellent, for the market is filled with new threats and your on-spot solutions will be highly relied on by an organization for the betterment of the organization’s security.
+In addition, as an ethical hacker with CEH certification, your problem-solving capabilities should always be excellent, as the market is filled with new threats and your on-spot solutions will be highly relied on by an organization for the betterment of the organization’s security.

 But, how do you begin as a CEH?
 The following section will answer.